notofonts/noto-docs/src/miniarticles/NotoSansCypriot.md

 # Noto Sans Cypriot

-Noto Sans Cypriot is a unmodulated (“sans serif”) design for texts in the historical Cypriot script.
+Noto Sans Cypriot is a unmodulated (“sans serif”) design for texts in the historical European _Cypriot_ script.

 Noto Sans Cypriot has multiple weights, contains 60 glyphs, and supports 59 characters from the Unicode block Cypriot Syllabary.